Provexis plc (PXS.L) (LON:PXS) Shares Gap Down to $0.80

-Provexis plc (PXS.L) (LON:PXS)’s share price gapped down before the market opened on Wednesday .
-The stock had previously closed at $0.80, but opened at $0.76.
-Provexis plc (PXS.L) shares last traded at $0.70, with a volume of 425,971 shares changing hands.
+Provexis plc (PXS.L) (LON:PXS)’s stock price gapped down prior to trading on Tuesday .
+The stock had previously closed at $0.80, but opened at $0.70.
+Provexis plc (PXS.L) shares last traded at $0.83, with a volume of 113,983 shares changing hands.

 Provexis plc, together with its subsidiaries, develops, licenses, and markets functional foods, medical foods, and dietary supplements worldwide.
 Its products include Fruitflow, a tomato extract that reduces the propensity for aberrant blood clotting typically associated with cardiovascular diseases, such as heart attack and stroke.